 At the end of this art project all the bottles will be recycled.
 But should they be?
 There are arguments that the bottles should be burnt and turned into energy.

-Ocean Pavilion is in part an architectural experiment.
-Luke hopes to make this artwork using glass bottles inspired by radiolaria (which are made from silica) as a permanent artwork.
-See Luke’s Glass Microbiology series of works.
+Ocean Pavilion was an architectural experiment.
+Luke hopes to one day make this pavilion using glass bottles, which like radiolaria are also made from silica.
+Below is a film of his recent glass bottle radiolarian experiment.